What is Regression Testing?

 As with most forms of automated testing, setting a regression-testing program on autopilot is not a surefire solution, and some conscious oversight and input is generally still needed to ensure that your tests catch all the bugs they should.
 When you have the exact same suite of tests running repeatedly, night after night, the testing process itself can become static.
 Over time, developers may learn how to pass a fixed library of tests, and then your standard array of regression tests can inadvertently end up not testing much of anything at all.

-In some ways, making sure that your software continues to adhere to requirements specifications as you develop it is like clearing a path through a minefield.
+In some ways, ensuring your software continues to adhere to requirements and specifications during development is like clearing a path through a minefield.
 To proceed safely through enemy territory, professional minesweepers don’t need to clear the entire field; they just need to clear a single path, set up defined boundaries, and guard that path.
 Once enough soldiers are there guarding it—soldiers who, in this analogy, represent your regression tests—it’s unlikely that anyone’s going to slip a new mine onto it.
 However, this continually clear path says nothing of all the other mines that might still be out there, old or new, just waiting for aimless civilians to step on them.